9.1 Questions

 13. Evaluate the success of the revegation program in the following areas:

+a) Stabilising the sand dunes.
 The stabilising of sand dunes through revegetation was an enormous success as the sand dunes are still standing strong.
 By using a multi-part system they made a successful stabilised dune.

+b) Protecting the Macleay River ecosystem.
 The success of protecting the Macleay River ecosystem was very true, they managed to replant native bushes and trees without causing harm to the dune system.
 They only issue was that Bitou Bush, a toxic weed that spread all of the fore and hind dunes.

 c) Benefiting groups from the local community.
 The community benefited immensely from this project.
 They now had a clear pathway which occasionally needs maintenance and a sand barrier to protect some properties.